Catharacta/hexa-launcher/docs/USER_GUIDE_EN.md

 - `Ctrl+Shift+N`: Create a folder shortcut
   - A dialog will open to select a folder

-#### Method 2: Drag & Drop
+#### Creating Cells

-1. Drag a file or folder from Explorer
-2. Drop it onto an empty cell in the launcher
+- **Drag & Drop**: Drop a file or folder onto an empty space on the grid to automatically create a new cell.
-3. A shortcut will be created automatically

-#### Method 3: Directional Creation

-1. Select a cell
-2. Press `Shift + Navigation Key` (e.g., `Shift+W`)
-3. A shortcut creation dialog opens in the specified direction
+- **Right-Click**: Right-click an existing cell and select "Create Special Cell" or "Create Group Here".
+- **Click Edge**: Click on an unconnected edge of a cell to create a new empty cell at that position.
+- **Shortcut**: Press `Ctrl` + Arrow Key (or configured navigation key) to create and move to a new cell in that direction.

 ### Editing Cells